evhub/coconut/HELP.md

 ```coconut
 def <name>(<args>): return <return value>
 ```
 of being shorter, more readable, and not requiring `return` to be typed out.
-If you try to go for the one-liner approach, using shorthand functions will help keep your lines short and your code readable.
+If you try to go for the one-liner approach, using assignment functions will help keep your lines short and your code readable.

 With that out of the way, it's time to introduce the general goal of this case study.
 We want to write a program that will allow us to produce infinite vector fields that we can iterate over and apply operations to.
 And in our case, we'll say we only care about vectors with positive components.